 The Champaign manslaughter lawyers of Bruno Law Offices have dedicated their practice to helping people in situations like yours.
-Contact them today at (217) 328-6000 to schedule a free initial consultation to discuss your circumstances.
+We understand just how tough the road forward can be, and we are committed to fighting for your rights every step of the way.
+Contact us today at (217) 328-6000 to schedule a free initial consultation to discuss your circumstances.

 Voluntary and Involuntary Manslaughter

 Involuntary manslaughter occurs when another person is killed either as the result of criminal negligence or, unintentionally, while another crime is being carried out.
 For example, if you steal something from someone else and that person is struck by a car and killed while trying to chase you down, then you may be charged with involuntary manslaughter.

 Voluntary manslaughter, on the other hand, is an intentional killing that was not premeditated.
 It occurs in the heat of the moment – for example, after becoming enraged at a certain situation.

 Many states would classify the following scenario as voluntary manslaughter: If you kill your significant other right after finding out that he or she cheated on you, but had no plans to do so beforehand, then you have committed voluntary manslaughter.